mozilla/ichnaea/docs/install/devel.rst

 This will start a web, celery worker and celery scheduler container.
-It will also expose port 8000 of the web container on localhost, so you can interact with the web site directly, without having to use IP address of the web container.
+It will also expose port 8000 of the web container on localhost, so you can interact with the web site directly, without having to use the IP address of the web container.

 The server script provides a couple more commands, to control and